qclassified/cs646/sim5/ReadMe.md

 Line 282 - 398: loadmeta() loads meta file 1 time
-Line 394: incremets sem_loadmeta after finishing loading meta file each time Line 414: gets value of how many times meta file has been loaded so far Line 411 - 423: endssimulation loop only if (1) meta file has been loaded 5 times and (2) READY queue is empty and (3) WAITING queue is empty and (4) no PCB is being transferred from one queue to another.
+Line 394: incremets sem_loadmeta after finishing loading meta file each time Line 414: gets value of how many times meta file has been loaded so far Line 411 - 423: endsimulation only if (1) meta file has been loaded 5 times and (2) READY queue is empty and (3) WAITING queue is empty and (4) no PCB is being transferred from one queue to another.
 ```

 #### PCB READY queue and WAITING queue